OlivierLD/oliv-ai/opencv/README.md

 1075459 640K -rw-r--r-- 1 root root 639K Apr 30 10:09 opencv-430.jar
 pi@rpi-buster:~/opencv-4.3.0/build $
 ```
+> Note the paths above may change if you are not on Debian on Raspi OS.
+> The `gradle` script(s) would be impacted.

 JavaFX was removed from JDK 11, it's to be referred to as a module...